 It only made it beep faster, and if possible, louder.

-"Doctor, you have to help my baby!" the woman cried again.
+"Doctor, you have to help my baby!"
+The woman cried again.

-So familiar, so why can't she remember?
+She was so familiar, so why can't she remember?

 The woman was sobbing again.
 Sounding harsh and sorrowful, though she tried to keep it silent with her hand across her mouth.
 She looked worn out and tired.
 Grief.
 Anguish.
 Guilt.
 All played in her expression with utter honesty.
+Like with the young girl, she felt the same guilt play across her heart.
+The answer was so close - so close to being uncovered.
+It was almost like a concrete barrier between understanding and utter confusion.
+Where she was stuck with only a small stick to attempt to break down the concrete wall, she was determined yet she knew she had no luck in destroying it.

 "Rae, calm down, breathe."

 Why couldn't she remember anything?
 What was her name?
 Was it Rae as they kept calling her?
 All she remembered what was the man's face, his weight, smell, his bleeding missing left eye, and the pain.
 Oh, the pain.
-Who was she?

 Darkness.
 And she welcomed it with a sigh.